This page explains how your length of stay (duration of status) in the U.S. is determined, and how to extend your stay.

 Students on a J-1 visa are admitted to the United States for a specific period of time.
-This time is called "duration of status,” (D/S is recorded in the student’s passport and and on the I-94 record).
-“Duration of status” means that the student may legally remain in the United States as long as the student’s J-1 status is valid, which requires that the student’s DS-2019 is active (the ending date of the DS-2019 is a future date), the student is enrolled full-time and meeting all the requirements of his or her program of study, and student is obeying the J-1 regulations.
+This time is called "duration of status,” (the notation D/S is recorded in the student’s passport and and on the I-94 record).
+“Duration of status” means that the student may legally remain in the United States as long as the student’s J-1 status is valid:

-- The time when the student may be working in authorized "academic training" after completing his or her studies.
+- the student may be working in authorized "academic training" after completing studies.

-Although DS-2019 Forms are generally issued for the length of the academic program, some students complete their program of study sooner, within the 9-month academic year.
+Although DS-2019 Forms are generally issued for the length of the academic program up to 12 months or longer, some students complete their program of study sooner, within the 9-month academic year.
 Other students need additional time to complete their studies beyond the program end date indicated on the DS-2019.
 In this case an extension of the DS-2019 may be possible if you are continuing as a student in the same or a similar educational activity.

 Please note that extensions must be requested and approved through the ISSC at least 30 days before the end date on the current DS-2019.
 If a student fails to request a Program Extension before his or her current DS-2019 expires, the student will not be eligible for the extension and may have to file for reinstatement with the Department of State.